peter-hunt/chesschaos/design.md

 - Abomination NOT IMPLEMENTED
 - - Can capture king on the same file or same rank without intervening pieces.
 - Panic NOT IMPLEMENTED
 - - Can make 2 moves when checked.
-The first move needn't move out of check.
+The first move has to get out of check, and checking opponent breaks move chain.
 - Stubborn NOT IMPLEMENTED
 - - Can castle when checked or the crossing square is attacked.
 - Ghost NOT IMPLEMENTED
 - - Stubborn, and can castle infinitely in any direction even if king or rook is moved.
+- Rapid NOT IMPLEMENTED
+- - Can always make 2 moves.
+The first move has to get out of check, and checking opponent breaks move chain.

 ## Art